مدیریت فایل دلفین

-Since KDE 4.1 it is possible to display the folders as a tree.
-In this mode a plus sign is shown next to the folder.
-Plus sign has been replaced by > symbol in newer KDE versions.
+It is possible to display the folders as a tree.
+In this mode a > symbol is shown next to the folder.
 By clicking on this sign the folder is expanded and all containing sub folders and files are also shown in the table but they are attenuated.
-By clicking the sign, which displays a minus now (or an arrow pointing downwards in latest versions), again the expansion is closed again.
+By clicking the sign, which displays an arrow pointing downwards, again the expansion is closed.
 Of course the tree structure can be used for as many folders as wished.
-In latest KDE releases, the tree view is enabled by default, but can be deactivated viawith option .
+In latest KDE releases, the tree view is enabled by default, but can be deactivated via→ → → with option .

-In the header of each panel there are two buttons.
+In some versions of Dolphin, the header of each panel contains two buttons.
 The button near to the caption undocks the panel.
 This makes the panel an independent window which "floats" above Dolphin.
 The window is still combined with Dolphin and cannot be displayed without Dolphin and cannot for example be minimized like normal windows.
 By clicking the button again the panel is docked again.
-The second button will close the panel.
+The second button closes the panel.

 When Moving, Copying or Deleting files/directories the dialog disappears even when the operation has not yet completed.
 A progress bar then appears in the bottom right of the screen, this then disappears also, if you want see the progress you need to click a small (i) information icon in the system tray.

 Dolphin contains a new kind of bookmarks Places.
 These are displayed in a panel which can be activated via F9).
 The default Places are identical to the ones shown in the category Computer of the K-Menu Kickoff.→ → (keyboard shortcut